What Is An RV Stove?

 4. Dometic Propane RV Cooktop

 One thing about RV ranges is they take up a lot of space in your camper’s kitchen.
-One way designers are combating this is to install a propane RV stove and leave out the traditional propane oven.
+One way designers are combating this is to install a propane RV cooktop and leave out the traditional propane oven.

 This allows you to use the space that would normally be taken up by the RV oven for storage instead.